 Youth Enrichment Services is embarking on a yearlong mission to highlight the actions, activities, projects, and programs that contribute to the community.
 Repairing itself.
 Restoring itself.
 And rebuilding its inner value of kindness, caring, and love for thy neighbor.
 YES has identified partners who want to join this journey.
 Who believe resources and time away from their normal tasks are worth it when repurposing them for this worthy cause.

-So, I am calling on all of my friends, community leaders, organizations, institutions, clergy, families, and citizens of this great city to join me as we attempt to equip young people, through a series of intensive sessions regarding reclaiming their neighborhoods away from the stench of violence, to become ambassadors of peace who can connect with their neighbors, peers, and friends.
+So, we are calling on all of our friends, community leaders, organizations, institutions, clergy, families, and citizens of this great city to join us as we attempt to equip young people, through a series of intensive sessions regarding reclaiming their neighborhoods away from the stench of violence, to become ambassadors of peace who can connect with their neighbors, peers, and friends.
 We are seeking support, partners, and friends to join this cause.
 Do we have an answer?
 Does anyone have an answer?
 All we know is that the senseless death of our youth and families cannot become normal.
 It cannot become the rule, as opposed to the exception.

 As we go through this journey, a February kickoff event is being planned, where ideas and planned actions will be unveiled.
-If you care to join in the 2022 — Beginning the Year of Peace and Nonviolence in the Neighborhoods initiative, please contact me at email@example.com or YES’ Office Administrator, Olivia Kelley, at firstname.lastname@example.org.
-I know that if we can believe it, we can achieve it, with your help and support.
+If you care to join in the 2022 — Beginning the Year of Peace and Nonviolence in the Neighborhoods initiative, please contact our Executive Director, Dr. Jones, at firstname.lastname@example.org or YES’ Office Administrator, Olivia Kelley, at email@example.com.
+We know that if we can believe it, we can achieve it, with your help and support.